-Students can join ADI free of charge, and a 50% discount is available for clinicians within their first 5 years of graduating.
+Students can join ADI free of charge, and a 50% discount has been available for clinicians within their first 5 years of graduating.
+A new scheme is being introduced in 2021 that will enable clinicians within their first 2 years of graduating to join ADI for free.

-Free attendance at ADI Study Clubs and the Members' National Forum is now included as part of the ADI membership package.
-In addition, from 2019 Clinician members and First Five Years members have received premium membership of Dentinal Tubules as part of their membership package; this was extended to DCP members during 2020.
+Free attendance at ADI Study Clubs and the Members' National Forum is included as part of the ADI membership package.
+In addition, from 2019 Clinician members and First Five Years members have received premium membership of Dentinal Tubules as part of their membership package; this was extended to DCP members from 2020.

-J) Finances
+K) Finances

-There was an operating deficit of £125,289 in the 2019/20 financial year (2018/19 - surplus of £19,444).
+There was an operating surplus of £102,428 in the 2020/21 financial year (2019/20 - deficit of £125,289).